area2020/area2020.github.io/index.md

 </p>
 <p align="justify">
 Regular papers must not exceed fifteen (15) pages single column and short papers must not exceed seven (7) pages single column, excluding references and appendices.
 Submissions are accepted in PDF format only.
 Each submission will receive at least three, single-blind reviews.
 We are negotiating with a publisher for publishing the proceedings of the workshop.
-We are aso in the process of applying for a special issue for the post-proceedings where revised selected papers will be published. <!--, using the <a href="http://style.eptcs.org/">EPTCS formatting guidelines</a> (<a href="https://cgi.cse.unsw.edu.au/~eptcs/eptcsstyle.zip">LaTex</a>). -->
+We are also in the process of applying for a special issue for the post-proceedings where revised selected papers will be published. <!--, using the <a href="http://style.eptcs.org/">EPTCS formatting guidelines</a> (<a href="https://cgi.cse.unsw.edu.au/~eptcs/eptcsstyle.zip">LaTex</a>). -->
 <br><br>
 <b>At least one of the authors of an accepted paper should attend the workshop to present their work. </b>
 <br><br>